 To start this category off, we have the Intel Core i5-6600K, a quad-core Skylake processor with a 3,5GHz base clock speed and 3,9 GHz turbo clock speed.
 This GPU uses only 91W and is based on 14nm process technology.
 It uses the LGA 1151 socket type and is overclockable.
 This CPU handles pretty much everything you throw at it and is extremely efficient.
 If you are doing CPU-intensive tasks, such as video rendering, CAD work or heavy calculations, the i5-6600K can handle it with ease, but for these tasks, a CPU that supports hyperthreading is favored and this is where the Intel Core i7-6700K comes in.

 This processor has 8 threads, where 4 of them are virtual.
 It is also very power efficient as it only consumes 91W.
 The Intel i7-6700K is also overclockable and has a base clock frequency of 4,0 GHz and 4,2 GHz turbo frequency.
 The added threads over the Intel Core i5-6600K will not give in-game performance boosts in most scenarios, but will give you some good performance boosts in graphics design, video editing, rendering, streaming and other CPU-intensive tasks that you might do.
 This is currently the best CPU 2017 for the money that we wanted to include.
+The Kaby Lake version, the Intel i7-7700k, is about $50 more for a slight performance boost.
 We have not included Intel’s extreme processors, because they are very expensive and you probably won’t end up buying one.

 If you have a really high budget and want to push your system to the max, we suggest the relatively popular Intel Core i7-5960X, which costs over $1000 on Amazon.
-With Haswell-E some months away, we suggest saving the money and wait, so you can grab the extra cores and smaller process shrink.
+With Haswell-E rolling out, we suggest saving the money and waiting, so you can grab the extra cores without the power shrink.

 The Future of CPU’s